 Feyerabend does not distinguish these privileging practices.
 However, each is implicit in his criticisms of, inter alia, a ‘search for reality’, crass dichotomies, the elevation of abstraction over concrete experience, and the derogation of experiential understanding of the sort found in arts, crafts, and everyday practice (C 13, 258).
 The cultural entrenchment of the theoretical conceptions offered by the sciences is not, of course, the only engine of a conquest of abundance.
 But they are central to the particular form it took in our cultural history.
 Indeed, Feyerabend’s own critique resembles those of other C 20th philosophical critics of scientific modernity.

 Two outstanding examples, each cited in Cooper’s own discussion, are Wittgenstein and Heidegger.
-The ‘dominance and primacy of the theoretical’, warned Heidegger, was ‘messing up’ the modern world—and for Wittgenstein, the age of science and technology may ‘the beginning of the end for humanity’.
-In Being and Time, Heidegger had warned that ‘looking at the world theoretically’ meant one had ‘dimmed it down to [a] uniformity’ (Heidegger 1962: 178).
-In his later vocabulary, ‘ways of revealing’ closer to everyday experience get steadily ‘driven out’ (Heidegger 1977: 27).
-Wittgenstein, too, warned of the ‘cold, grey ash’ of scientific theory smothering the ‘glowing embers’ of life (Wittgenstein 1980: 56).
+The ‘dominance and primacy of the theoretical’, warned Heidegger, was ‘messing up’ the modern world—and for Wittgenstein, the age of science and technology may signal ‘the beginning of the end for humanity’.
+In Being and Time, Heidegger warned that ‘looking at the world theoretically’ meant one had ‘dimmed it down to [a] uniformity’ (Heidegger 1962: 178).
+In his later vocabulary, ‘ways of revealing’ the world closer to everyday experience get ‘driven out’ (Heidegger 1977: 27).
+Wittgenstein, too, warned that the ‘cold, grey ash’ of scientific theory smothered the ‘glowing embers’ of life (Wittgenstein 1980: 56).
 Our experience, of objects and places as well as people and creatures, is derogated—‘dimmed down’, ‘driven out’—in favour of evermore elaborate systems of abstraction.
-Even if people continued to feel or sense a richer abundance, entrenched epistemic habits lead them to turn away from it (Klagge 2010: 24ff).
+Even if people continued to feel or sense a richer abundance, entrenched epistemic habits lead them to turn away from it.
 The world is increasingly experienced in terms of instrumental rationality, with the moral, emotional, or aesthetic meanings of things relegated to a trivial, ‘subjective’ status.

 The problem here is not science, but a certain way of understanding the scope and status of science, that is generally called scientism.
 Many advocates of these distorted conceptions of science derogate the arts and aesthetic experience (Schroeder 2017, Tallis 2011).
 A minimal role for art is tolerated, as, say, the scratching of our evolved itch for sensory stimulation.
 But that’s hardly a fulsome conception of the aesthetic and how it features in human life.
 Heidegger thought that there cannot be ‘great art’, of a sort that ‘reveals’ the world, in cultures where only science is judged to ‘reveal’ and art only has ‘use-value’ as the source of stimulation or nice ‘sensations’ (Heidegger 1982: 42).
 Wittgenstein, in a widely-quoted remark, said ‘people nowadays think … scientists exist to instruct them, poets, musicians etc. to give them pleasure’.
 The idea that artists may ‘have something to teach’ is therefore lost (Wittgenstein 1980: 36).